Rivière aux Vaches: Geography

 The Vaches River flows on the southwest bank of the Saint-François River, facing "La Grande Île" and at the foot of the "Rapides Pôltegok".
 The mouth is located 4.4 km upstream of the Blondin bridge which connects Saint-François-du-Lac (southwest side) and Pierreville (north-east side).

 Toponymy

 The course of the river being mainly in agricultural zone, the cattle (especially cows) come to drink there during all the grazing season (usually from May to November for this region).
 The river was also used as a grazing limit because the cattle are bad swimmers.
 Given the relatively uneven relief of this hydrographic slope, the "Vaches River" is aptly named.

+An alternative explanation for the name (meaning Cows River) was the presence of wild cows (or vaches sauvages) on the river banks or their proximity before 1830.
+Since 1664 in New France, the French settlers were designating Wapitis as wild cows, which were in great numbers even in 1800 and before.
+Settlers preferred hunting wapitis at the woodlands limits instead of feeding a domestic beef before winter.
+Wapitis disappeared from Quebec around 1830 victims of the overharvesting.

 The toponym "Rivière aux Vaches" was officially registered on December 5, 1968, at the Commission de toponymie du Québec.